godotengine/godot-docs/classes/class_node.rst

 - void **print_tree_pretty** **(** **)**

 Similar to :ref:`print_tree<class_Node_method_print_tree>`, this prints the tree to stdout.
-This version displays a more graphical representation similar to what is displayed in the scene inspector.
+This version displays a more graphical representation similar to what is displayed in the Scene Dock.
 It is useful for inspecting larger trees.

 \ **Example output:**\